themese/monkey-api/README.md

   id: number; // DB sequential id - primary key
   name: string;
   surname: string;
-  photo: string; // Stringified photo.
-The API will save it automatically in the DB, so send the photo already transformed as base64
+  photo: string; // S3 bucket URL of the photo
   createdBy: number; // Foreign key to Users - this is the User that created the Customer
   lastUpdatedBy: number;  // Foreign key to Users - this is the last User that modified the Customer.
 CreatedBy and LastUpdatedBy will have   the same value at Customer creation time.
   isDeleted: boolean; // Soft delete flag